t3knomanzer/maxmix-website/build.md

 # Overview

-The maxmix controller has been designed to be easy and fun to build.
+The Maxmix controller has been designed to be easy and fun to build.
 It uses a combination of 3D printed parts and off-the-shelf electronic components.
 All parts can be easily found and ordered online!